-The distribution of the remaining 12 hours depends upon whether the student selects the MA Capstone Project or the MA Thesis option.
-All students, however, must take at least 9 of their 30 credits in 700-level seminars or their equivalent.
-Students may take up to six credits of independent-study courses to fulfill the 600-level electives requirement.
+.
+Students may take up to six credits of independent-study courses to fulfill electives requirement.
 Students may also, in place of three credits of an independent-study class, take one 400 level course to fulfill the elective requirement.
 Students interested in taking an independent-study course for 600-level course credit should collaborate with their professor in writing up an intended course of study and file it with the GSO for approval by the DGS before the first day of classes each semester.
 (Please email the graduate coordinator for the Independent Study form).
-Students may also make special arrangements to do additional work in their 600-level courses to have those courses count as a seminar/700 level course.
-Students wishing to take a 600-level class as a seminar must provide the GSO with a proposal and syllabus detailing the additional work that will be undertaken in order for the course to be counted as a 700-level seminar.
-The proposal and syllabus must be signed by both student and instructor and submitted to the GSO for approval by the DGS at the beginning of the semester.
-Students may not take an independent study for seminar/700 level credit except in extreme circumstances and only after receiving permission from the DGS.
-ENGL611 can be counted to fulfill either an Elective requirement or the requirement in "Critical Theory, Genre, or Rhetoric" in the coursework that you need to complete toward your MA degree.
+ENGL611 can be counted to fulfill an Elective requirement.
+However, if you are on a teaching fellowship, ENGL 611 must be taken in the spring semester of your first year in the MA program.